HPV Types and Signs You Should Never Ignore

-1. Genital warts: HPV symptoms in men commonly show up as warts on the penis, scrotum, groin, or thighs.
+1. Genital warts: HPV in men may cause warts around the genitals.
 These warts may be raised or flat, small or large, and they can appear as single growths or clusters.

 2. Anal warts: Men who engage in anal intercourse are more likely to develop warts around the anus or inside the anal canal.

-1. Anal and genital warts: HPV symptoms in women may show up as warts on the vulva, vagina, cervix, or around the anus.
+1. Anal and genital warts: In women, HPV may lead to warts on the vulva, vagina, cervix, or around the anus.
 These warts can range from raised to flat, and they may exhibit a cauliflower-like appearance.

 2. Abnormal Pap test results: HPV infection can cause changes in cervical cells, which can be detected through a Pap test.
 These changes may indicate the potential development of cervical cancer or other cervical abnormalities.

 Understanding the different HPV types and their associated symptoms is a vital step in safeguarding your health.
-While some types of HPV may lead to uncomfortable growths like genital warts, others can cause severe health issues, including cancer.
-By staying informed, getting HPV vaccine, practicing safe sex, and undergoing regular screenings, you can take control of your health and reduce the risk of HPV-related complications.
+While some types of HPV may lead to uncomfortable growths like genital warts, others can cause severe health issues, including HPV-related cancers.
+By staying informed, getting the HPV vaccine, practising safe sex, and undergoing regular screenings, you can take control of your health and help reduce the risk of HPV-related complications.
 Remember, knowledge is power when it comes to HPV prevention and protection.

 Disclaimer: HPV - Human Papillomavirus.
 This information is intended for awareness purposes only and should not be considered a substitute for professional medical advice.
 Please consult your doctor.